HankyAd/HankyAd.github.io/README.md

 #up777621 webscript3 dashboard
 This website is a dashboard for personal use.
+Here is my rationale for certain design decisions.

+1. A different html page was used for the settings and configuration so that the main page could still look clean and sleek.
+2. Local Storage was used rather than serverside storage.
+Javascript's localStorage is reliable, and works beautifully.
+This way, the settings will stay indefinitely.

 There are 6 different functions to the webpage when loaded up by the browser.
 See below for configuration of the page

 1. Using simpleweatherjs, I have created my own weather widget, which only uses html tags inserted from javascript.
 What this will show, is the current temperature in Celsius, The location listed, the weather index - eg. Cloudy, Sunny, Light Showers - I also included wind direction and speed.
 Finally below everything else in this block, it gives you information based on when this information was last updated.
 If no information can be retrieved, an error saying "THERE WAS A PROBLEM RETRIEVING THE LATEST WEATHER INFORMATION"